stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 `(==)` and `(/=)` and then apply those implementations to the constructor.

+Luckily, module `Language.Reflection.Types` provides a macro `singleCon` for extracting the name of the sole constructor of a data type, if it exists.
+Otherwise the elaborator fails, throwing a compile-time exception.

 ```idris
 export
 eqImpl : String -> List String -> List Decl